 The same standards apply to personal property, such as a car or valuables, but the use of deadly force is never justified under these circumstances.

 If you have any questions regarding this defense please contact LS&P Lawyers.
-We are available 24/7 for free consultation and have an experienced team of criminal lawyers willing to meet your legal needs.
+We are available 24/7 for consultation and have an experienced team of criminal lawyers willing to meet your legal needs.